Keep Dust and Allergens at Bay This Spring

 They can be used wet or dry, and best of all they go into the washing machine after use, so it can be used over and over again.

 Scrub your bathroom twice a month

 To keep your shower or bath free from mold, scrub the tile, grout, and shower curtain every other week.
 Our bathroom kit is perfect for cleaning ceramic, porcelain, and glazed tile – as well as stainless steel, copper, chrome, and brass fixtures.
-The cleaning concentrate is powerful and biodegradable, quickly dissolving water spots, soap scum, mineral deposits, and mold.
+The Infuse cleaning solution is powerful and biodegradable, quickly dissolving water spots, soap scum, mineral deposits, and mold.

 Pay special attention to entryways

 If you sweep your porch and walkway, you’ll reduce the dust and pollen that gets tracked into your house.
 And if you give a few extra minutes to the entry area into your house, cleaning in the corners with a spray mop, you’ll reduce it even further.

 Wash and machine-dry your bedding weekly

 Be sure that you wash with the hot water setting, to kill dust mites.
 And as beautiful as laundry can smell when air-dried on a clothesline, it actually serves as a net for pollen and even mold spores.